PoProstuKrzysztof/PsychToGo/README.md

 ### A brief description of how the application work 📑

-The entire application will rely on the administrator to add new users.
+The entire application is relying on the administrator to add new users.
 These users will include patients, psychologists, and psychiatrists.
 The administrator enters all of their necessary information after creating a new account.

 By default, the patient gets assigned a psychologist.
 When it is required, the psychologist might refer him to a psychiatrist, who will issue him a prescription for drugs.
 Because they will be able to collaborate depending on the patient's needs, the psychiatrist and psychologist's job will be a lot faster and easier.
 My first larger project, in which I developed my own API using the REST standard.